Paraphraser/PiBuilder/README.md

 Nevertheless, it is important to be aware that the snapshots do contain sufficient information to allow a third party to impersonate your hosts so it is probably worthwhile making some attempt to keep them reasonably secure.

 I keep my snapshots on an encrypted volume.
 You may wish to do the same.

+## <a name="changeLog"> Change Summary </a>

+* 2021-12-29

+	- Improve documentation on OS versions tested with PiBuilder and how to choose between them.
+	- Add instructions for checking SHA256 signatures.
+	- Split `options.sh` instructions into "should" and "can" categories.
+	- Document `cmdline.txt` and `config.txt` script changes made yesterday.
+	- Rewrite some sections of DNS tutorial.
+	- Fix typos etc.
+	- Change summary to the end of the readme.

+* 2021-12-28

+	- Rename `is_running_raspbian()` function to `is_running_OS_release()`.
+The full 64-bit OS identifies as "Debian".
+That part of the test removed as unnecessary.
+	- Add `is_running_OS_64bit()` function to return true if a full 64-bit OS is running.
+	- Install 64-bit `docker-compose` where appropriate.
+	- Install 64-bit Supervised Home Assistant where appropriate.
+	- Automatically enable `docker stats` (changes `/boot/cmdline.txt`).
+	- Update default version numbers in `options.sh`.
+	- Add `PREFER_64BIT_KERNEL` option, defaults to false.

+* 2021-12-14

+	- 04 script now fully automated - does not pause during Home Assistant installation to ask for architecture.
+	- re-enable locale patching - now split across 01 and 02 scripts.

+* 2021-12-03

+	- disable locales patching - locales_2.31-13 is incompatible with previous approach.
+	- better default handling of `isc-dhcp-fix.sh` - `/etc/rc.local` now only includes interfaces that are defined, active, and obtained their IP addresses via DHCP.
+	- added support for Raspberry Pi Zero W2 + Supervised Home Assistant.

+* 2021-11-25
+	- major overhaul
+	- tested for Raspbian Buster and Bullseye
+	- can install Supervised Home Assistant
+	- documentation rewritten